Philippine Benevolent Missionaries Association: Pulahan incident

 There is often violence between the PBMA, other Christian groups, and the security forces in the islands.
 Such an incident occurred in 2000 when approximately one hundred members of the rival Pulahan sect launched an assault on a PBMA shrine on the island of Dinagat, in turn two hundred PBMA members counterattacked and hacked to death ten Pulahan followers as well as their leader Edecio Quinanola.

-Graft and corruption case

-In October 2006, the Sandiganbayan sentenced Ecleo Jr. to thirty years in prison for entering a 1993 government contract in which the government lost about PHP 2.4 million.
-He was found guilty of three counts of violating Republic Act 3019.
-His co-defendants, Anadelia Nalauan-Navarra and Ricardo Santillan, were convicted of twice violating the anti-graft laws and sentenced to six to ten years for each count.